daniel-esq/basic-jdhk/basic-devkit/README.md

 172b98ff0353        basic-java          "/bin/sh -c /docker-…"   44 minutes ago      Up 43 minutes       0.0.0.0:8182->8181/tcp   basic-devkit_basic-java_1
 ~~~

-Stop all containers
+Stop all containers:
 ~~~
 docker-compose down
 ~~~

-Remove image
+Remove image:
 ~~~
  docker image rm <IMAGE ID>
 ~~~

-###Minikube
+### Minikube
-Minikube is a single-node/single-cluster Kubernetes cluster that runs on a local virtual machine
+Minikube is a single kubernetes cluster and single-node tool that runs on a local virtual machine.

-**Note:** _Because it runs on a virtual machine you don't need to have docker running_
+**Note:** _Because it runs on a virtual machine you don't need to have docker running._

-####Initialise cluster
+#### Initialise cluster
-If minikube has never run on your computer or the cluster has been deleted, the following **minikube-env.sh** script will
+If minikube has never run on your computer or the cluster has been deleted, the following **minikube-install.sh** script will
-help with the creation of the cluster and the build of all required images
+help with the creation of the cluster and the build of all required images.

+**Note:** Always run with the **source** command (or **.** before the script) to load
+the result from _eval $(minikube -p minikube docker-env)_ into the current shell.

 ~~~
+Option 1:
+ source ./minikube-install.sh -mb

+Option 2:
- ./minikube-env.sh -mb
+ . ./minikube-install.sh -mb
 ~~~

-#####Script optional arguments
+##### Script optional arguments
-Install only the minikube cluster
+Install only the minikube cluster:
 ~~~
- ./minikube-env.sh -m
+ . ./minikube-install.sh -m
 ~~~

-Install only the docker image of the application
+Install only the docker image of the application:
 ~~~
- ./minikube-env.sh -b
+ . ./minikube-install.sh -b
 ~~~

-**Note:** The execution of this script will configure your local environment to re-use the Docker daemon inside the Minikube instance.
+**Note:** The execution of this script will configure your local environment to point the Docker daemon inside the Minikube instance.

 This way you can build and run docker images inside the minikube environment which will make your installations easier
 than the use of a docker registry or the minikube registry addon.

-#####Minikube status
+##### Minikube status
-The check the status of you minikube you can run the following command:
+To check the status of your minikube you can run the following command:
 ~~~
- minikube start
+ minikube status
 ~~~

 _Expected output example:_